Team488/VR_NetworkTables2024/README.md

 To send to a NetworkTables server on your robot, you must
 - Boot the robot; this starts a NetworkTables server that will be visible on the robot's IP addess
 - Connect the PC that will be running tracker_test to the robot's WiFi (e.g., robot SSID or IP such as "10.4.88.2")
-- Place tracker_1 in the predefined location for the -z option (e.g., a know location for an AprilTag; you will need to verify this location by looking at the code)
+- Place tracker_1 in the predefined location, currently april tag 18, for the -z option (e.g., a know location for an AprilTag; you will need to verify this location by looking at the code)
 - run tracker_test.py -v -z -f transform.txt -a 10.4.88.2
 - Hit ENTER as prompted in the terminal window